charlotte-chaps/MCP_Chai_Modal/introduction_page.md

 - **Biology** (Protein Folding, Molecular Dynamics, etc.)
 - **Neural network applications**

-> This project focuses on protein folding, but the same principles can be applied to other domains.
+This project focuses on protein folding, but the same principles can be applied to other domains.
+In particular it uses [Chai-1](https://www.chaidiscovery.com/blog/introducing-chai-1), which is a multi-modal foundation model for molecular structure prediction, performing at state-of-the-art levels across a variety of benchmarks.
+Chai-1 enables unified prediction of proteins, small molecules, DNA, RNA, glycosylations, and more.
+Using Chai-1 on Modal is a great example of running folding simulations.

 Industrial computations are often performed on HPC clusters with large resources, so simulations typically run on separate servers.
 The LLM must be able to access simulation results to provide complete answers to users.

-## Modal
-[Modal](https://modal.com/) is a serverless platform that provides a simple way to run any application with the latest CPU and GPU hardware.
+To this purpose, [Modal](https://modal.com/), a serverless platform that provides a simple way to run any application with the latest CPU and GPU hardware will be used.

-## Chai-1 Model
-[Chai-1](https://www.chaidiscovery.com/blog/introducing-chai-1) is a multi-modal foundation model for molecular structure prediction, performing at state-of-the-art levels across a variety of benchmarks.
-Chai-1 enables unified prediction of proteins, small molecules, DNA, RNA, glycosylations, and more.
-Using Chai-1 on Modal is a great example of running folding simulations.

 ---